GabijaFatenaite/product-integrations/README.md

 ## What is Oxylabs
-Oxylabs is a global tech company that provides tools and resources for web data harvesting.
+Oxylabs is a global tech company that provides tools and resources for large scale web data harvesting.

 Our proxy pool consists of 2M+ Datacenter Proxies and 100M+ Residential Proxies from around 195 countries.